Stadtwerke München: District cooling

-Compared to conventional air conditioning systems, district cooling has less of an environmental impact and is more energy efficient – in fact, district cooling requires around half of the primary energy required by air conditioning.
-Cold ground water is used as the energy source for cooling within a closed loop system, and only the pumps are operated using electricity.
-The slightly warmed groundwater is then subsequently returned to the groundwater system.
+Compared to, District cooling has less of an environmental impact and is more energy-efficient than conventional air conditioning systems, requiring about half of the primary energy.
+Cold ground water is used as the energy source for cooling in a closed-loop system, and only the pumps use electricity.
+The slightly-warmed groundwater is then returned to the groundwater system.

 Water

-Some 80 percent of the drinking water for Munich comes from the Mangfalltal valley near Weyarn in Upper Bavaria, while 20 percent is sourced from the Loisachtal valley near Garmisch-Partenkirchen, between Oberau and Farchant.
-The southern area of the Munich gravel plain also serves as a reserve for peaks in demand.
-The high quality of the city's drinking water is, among other things, attributable to these procurement areas in the Bavarian Alpine foothills, as well as the sustainable forestry in these regions.
+About 75 percent of Munich's drinking water comes from the Mangfalltal valley, near Weyarn in Upper Bavaria; 20 percent is sourced from the Loisachtal valley near Garmisch-Partenkirchen, between Oberau and Farchant.
+The southern area of the Munich gravel plain is a reserve for peak demand.
+The quality of the city's drinking water is partially attributable to the procurement areas in the Bavarian Alpine foothills and the region's sustainable forestry.

 Swimming pools

-SWM operates ten indoor and eight outdoor swimming pools in Munich.
-The company's operations in this area deliver on the "Munich swimming pool concept" adopted by the city council in 1991, which provided for the improvement of the city's swimming pools for leisure and recreation.
-In Munich, there are two combined pool complexes (combination of indoor and outdoor pools): the Westbad in Weinbergerstrasse in the west and the Michaelibad in Heinrich-Wieland-Strasse in the east.
-The Michaelibad is Munich's largest recreation and leisure pool complex.
+SWM operates nine indoor and eight outdoor swimming pools in Munich.
+The company's operations deliver the "Munich swimming pool concept" adopted by the city council in 1991, which provided for the improvement of the city's swimming pools.
+Munich has three complexes of indoor and outdoor pools: Westbad on Weinbergerstrasse in the west, and Michaelibad on Heinrich-Wieland-Strasse in the east.
+Michaelibad is the larger pool complex.
+At Dantebad an outdoor pool and a heated outdoor winter pool are combined.

 Energy advice

-The offer range also includes the energy saving advice project for low-income households, which SWM carries out together with Munich-based charities.
+The company offers energy-saving advice for low-income households in conjunction with Munich-based charities.

-Renewable energies project
+Renewable-energy project

-In 2008, SWM initiated an offensive for expanding the use of renewable energies.
-By 2025, SWM is aiming to produce as much green electricity with its own plants as consumed by the whole of Munich – some 7.5 billion kilowatt hours per year.
-The renewable energies expansion offensive has a budget of around nine billion euros.
-Currently, SWM holds a stake in the offshore wind parks Global Tech I, Gwynt y Môr and DanTysk, among others.
-Further projects like the offshore wind park Sandbank are currently in the planning phase.
+In 2008, SWM began a project to expand the use of renewable energy.
+By 2025, the company aimed to produce as much green electricity with its plants as consumed by the city of Munich: about 7.5 billion kilowatt hours annually.
+The renewable-energy-expansion initiative had a budget of about €9 billion.
+SWM has a stake in offshore wind parks which include Global Tech I, Gwynt y Môr and DanTysk.
+Projects such as the Sandbank offshore wind park were in the planning phase in 2014.
+The goal of the expansion initiative was achieved: since 2025, SWM has been able to generate as much green electricity in its own facilities as the entire city of Munich consumes.

 Public transport

-Münchner Verkehrsgesellschaft mbH (MVG), a subsidiary of SWM, offers a range of public transport in Munich, including subway, bus and tram.
+Münchner Verkehrsgesellschaft mbH (MVG), a subsidiary of SWM, provides subway, bus and tram transport in Munich.

 Telecommunications

-Together with its subsidiary M-net Telekommunikations GmbH, SWM is laying a fiber-optic network in Munich.
-Moreover, M-net is investing in the expansion of fiber-optic broadband networks in other regions of Bavaria.
-These are already available in over 50 percent of Bavarian households as well as for private and business customers in the Greater Ulm region.
+With its subsidiary M-net Telekommunikations GmbH, SWM is building a fiber-optic network in Munich.
+M-net is also investing in the expansion of fiber-optic broadband networks in other parts of Bavaria.
+They are available in over 50 percent of Bavarian households and for private and business customers in the Greater Ulm region.